RRArny/wxfetch/README.md

 ## Providing API keys

 For wxfetch to work you will need a free account on https://avwx.rest/.
 Once you have created an account, go ahead and set the environment variable `AVWX_API_KEY` to your API key.

+# Building from source

+Wxfetch is written in Rust.
+In order to build it, run `cargo build` for a debug build, for a production build run `cargo build --release`.
+This will generate a binary file within the `target` directory in the `debug` and `release` subdirectories respectively.